 Contracting with DOER

-- Contact DOER: Please contact the DOER Center at email@example.com.
+- Contact DOER: Please fill out a Sponsored Project Proposal Form from above.
 Include a very brief (non-proprietary) description of your problem or the skills and equipment you will require.
 Please include the legal name and address that would be entering into a non-disclosure agreement (NDA).